English

 Heritage boat ride

-Arrive in style on the Cockatoo Island Open Day!
-Hop aboard Sydney Heritage Fleet's 1902 steam tug Waratah to get to Cockatoo Island / Wareamah, just as the dockyard workers would have years ago.
-Tickets are just $20 per adult and $10 per child (4-12 years old) one way.
+Want to arrive to Cockatoo Island Open Day in style?
+Hop aboard Sydney Heritage Fleet's 1902 steam tug Waratah, just as the dockyard workers would have years ago.
+Tickets are just $20 per adult, $12 per concession and $12 per child (4-12 years old) one way.
 Pick up from Pirrama Park, Pyrmont.
 Limited spots available.
 Minimum age 4 years.
 Make a booking here.

 Public ferries